entsoe-web/cee-conf/_events/t02_new_market_design.md

 A supplier perspective – Juan Jose Alba Rios, Chair, EURELECTRIC Markets Committee (tbc)

+What the new market design has to solve: a German perspective - Boris Schucht, 50 Hertz/ or Dirk Biermann, 50 Hertz

-Followed by Q&A moderated by Peder Andreasen, President, ENTSO-E
+Followed by a round table discussion and Q&A moderated by Peder Andreasen, President, ENTSO-E with: Zbyněk Boldiš, Klaus-Dieter Borchardt, Christophe Gence-Creux, Aleš Tomec, Juan Jose Alba Rios, Boris Schucht, 50 Hertz, ELES, HOPS, APG (tbc)